Rafting in Nepal: A Complete Guide

 7. Throw bag: A throw bag contains buoyant ropes used to rescue people or equipment from water.
 It is one of the main tools used by professional guides during rafting.

 8. First Aid kit: Wherever you go, remember to pack a first aid kit in emergencies.
-Ensure the kit includes basic items like band-aids, gauze, pain relievers and more specialized items like a snakebite kit or a portable defibrillator.
+Ensure the kit includes basic items like band-aids, gauze, pain relievers and a few extras like blister dressings and oral rehydration salts.

 Local Stories, Culture, and Cuisine Along Nepal's Rivers